NERSC Resource Usage Policies¶

 - Submitting jobs

 Some workflows require interactive use of applications such as IDL, MATLAB, NCL, python, and ROOT.
 For small datasets and short runtimes it is acceptable to run these on login nodes.
-For extended runtimes or large datasets these should be run in the batch queues.
+For extended runtimes or large datasets these should be run in the batch QOSes.

 Usage Limits¶